HOW TO ENTER

 JUDGING & AWARDS

-2018 Contest winners will be announced in January 2019.
-2019 Contest winners will be announced in January 2020.
-Winners and their sponsors will be emailed before we announce results publicly.
+2023 Contest winners will be announced in November 2023.
+Winners and their sponsors will be notified via email before we announce results publicly.

-Judging begins immediately after the Contest ends, and we take the time to fairly judge each and every entry to the Contest.
-We receive thousands of submissions each year and our team of judges put in over 2,000 hours of cumulative work watching your films; viewing your art; and reading your poetry, prose, and reflections.
+Judging begins immediately after the Ocean Awareness Contest ends, and we take the time to fairly judge each and every entry.
+We receive thousands of submissions each year and our team of judges collectively puts in thousands of hours reviewing your work.
 We know you’re anxious to hear Contest results.
-We take an enormous amount of pride in the amount of care we put into the Contest, and we hope that you can be patient with us as we continue to do so!
+We take an enormous amount of pride in the amount of care we put into the Ocean Awareness Contest, and we hope that you can be patient with us as we continue to do so!

-We believe that your art, writing, film, and music should be shared with the public in order to amplify your voices on behalf of the ocean.
+We believe that your work should be shared publicly and widely in order to amplify your voice on behalf of our blue planet.
 We will do our best over the course of the next year to celebrate you as winners via our social media channels, as well as by coordinating art exhibits, film showings, and guest publishing of poetry and writing in various outlets through our partners.